top of page

 Frequently Asked Questions

-Is digital patient intake HIPAA compliant?
+Is digital ABA patient intake software HIPAA compliant?

 Most practices can go live within two to four weeks of selecting a platform.
 The timeline depends on how complex your existing forms are, how many EHR integrations need to be configured, and how much staff training is required.
 ABA practices with specialty-specific form requirements should budget extra time to build and test conditional logic before launching to patients.